adamschonewille/phys408OpticalCavity/LabNotebook.md

 | 250 $\pm$ 2|  $\pm$ |  |

-150 mm Optical  Cavity length gave the clearest signal
+The 150 mm Optical  Cavity length gave the clearest signal for the transmitted optical power.
+The signal did not fluctuate as much as other measurements and the periodicity of the signal was very clear.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTQ1ODk4OSwxNTU2MjIwOTcwLDEzODc2MT
+eyJoaXN0b3J5IjpbOTA5NTkyODM5LDE1NTYyMjA5NzAsMTM4Nz
-I3MzQsLTIwNjc1MzE3NDEsLTYzMjc2MDY3OCwtMTI5MzUyMjY0
+YxMjczNCwtMjA2NzUzMTc0MSwtNjMyNzYwNjc4LC0xMjkzNTIy
-NF19
+NjQ0XX0=
 -->